Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Hyperbolic spaces

 where $t_i$ is the distance between the maximal point of $X_i$ with respect to $T_s$ and the minimal point of $X_{i+1}$ with respect to $T_s$.

 For any $i$ we can estimate $l_{\opt}(X_i) \leq L$, $l_{T_s}(X_i) \leq C l_{\opt}(X_i) \leq CL$, $t_i \leq L$.
 Hence $l_{T_s}(X) \leq (sC + s-1)L$. \end{proof}

-We know that the assumption of Lemma \ref{lem:severalcopies} is in particular verified when $M$ is uniformly discrete hyperbolic space of bounded geometry.
+We know that the assumption of Lemma \ref{lem:severalcopies} is in particular satisfied when $M$ is a uniformly discrete hyperbolic space of uniformly bounded growth.
 This assumption holds also for any metric tree (not necessarily uniformly discrete).
-Picture \ref{pic:nothyperbolic} shows an example of the construction above, where $M$ is a tree, $s=2$.
-Observe that the space in this example is not hyperbolic.
-For all $r \in \mathbb{N}$ it contains an isometric copy of a square of side $2^r$.
+Figure \ref{pic:nothyperbolic} shows an example of the construction above, where $M$ is a tree, $s=2$.
+Observe that the space in this example is non-hyperbolic.
+For all $r \in \mathbb{N}$ it contains an isometric copy of a cycle of length $2^{r+2}$.

-Other particular cases of the spaces from the claim of Lemma \ref{lem:severalcopies} are spaces, obtained by gluing together two (or several copies) of graphs $\Gamma^d$ (which is quasi-isometric to $\H^{d}$), by a horizontal subspace in the half-space model of dimension $d-1$.
-If we glue two copies of $\H^2$ by this horizontal subspace, we obtain a space $M$, satisfying $\ORI_M \le {\rm Const}$, but admitting contractible quasi-isometrically imbedded circles of arbitrarily large length.
+Other particular cases of the spaces from the claim of Lemma \ref{lem:severalcopies} are spaces obtained by gluing together several copies of graphs $\Gamma_d$ (which is quasi-isometric to $\H^{d}$), by a horizontal subspace in the half-space model of dimension $d-1$.
+We recall that in our terminology $\ORI_M$ is defined to be the equivalence class, with respect to equivalence up to a multiplicative constant, of functions $\OR_{M'}$, where $M'$ is some $(\varepsilon, \delta)$-net of $M$.
+If we glue two copies of $\H^2$ by this horizontal subspace, we obtain a space $M$, satisfying $\ORI_M \le {\rm Const}$, but admitting contractible quasi-isometrically embedded circles of arbitrarily large length.

-We have discussed not hyperbolic spaces with bounded function $\OR(k)$.
-It seems interesting to understand whether this can happen for finitely generated not hyperbolic groups.
+We have discussed non-hyperbolic spaces with bounded function $\OR(k)$.
+It seems interesting to understand whether this can happen for finitely generated non-hyperbolic groups.
 In this context we ask the following questions: what is the asymptotics of $\OR(k)$ for solvable Baumslag-Solitar groups?
 The same question can be asked for $\mathbb{Z}\wr \mathbb{Z}/2\mathbb{Z}$.